PistachioPony/gamesparks-docs/Tutorials/Authentication and Player Profile/Google+ Authentication.md

 The Player is connected to the GameSparks platform!

+## Domain-wide Authority

-## Domain-wide Authority: Certificate authentication instead of the Client Secret
+### Certificate authentication instead of the Client Secret

 As well as being able to establish manual authentication by using the Client ID and Client Secret, we can use Google's domain-wide delegation of authority to authenticate Players.
 This can be done through the use of a Certificate stored in the GameSparks platform for the game.
 For more information on how to set up Service accounts, go [here](https://developers.google.com/+/domains/authentication/delegation "Google Service accounts").
 In order to utilise these features, our game must make use of an extra API - the *Google+ Domains API*.